MitchMedeiros/walk-forward-optimization-app/README.md

 As a disclaimer, using psycopg2-binary is not recommended for production systems since it can create binary upgradeability issues.
 This is because psycopg2 is a compatibility library similar to TA-Lib, and psycopg2-binary installs the relevant C libraries and pre-compiled binary for you to make setup simple.
 However, these libraries won't be upgradeded by your system and can create conflicts.

-Note that you can shortcut the cursor creation process in psycopg2 using the pandas function `pd.read_sql_query('''your query''', conn)`, however, this is officially untested for psycopg2.
+Note that you can shortcut the cursor creation process for importing data with psycopg2 using the pandas function `pd.read_sql_query('''your query''', conn)`, however, this is officially untested for psycopg2.

 <h2>WSGI Setup for an Apache Server</h2>

 This section explains optionally how to web host the app on a server.
 It assumes you have an Apache server setup and linked to a domain name.

-Even with Apache installed, you may be missing important files for mod_wsgi.
+Even with Apache installed, you may be missing important files for WSGI.
 For Debian/Ubuntu run:

 ```shell
 sudo apt-get install apache2-dev
 ```

-Now with your python environment active do
+Now with your python environment active

 ```shell
 pip install mod-wsgi